KittyGiraudel/a11y-dialog/README.md

   Main container related notes:
   - It doesn’t have to be a `main` element, however this is recommended.
   - It doesn’t have to have the `aria-label="Content"` attribute, however this is recommended.
-  - It can have a different id than `main`, however you will have to pass it as a second argument to the Modal instance.
+  - It can have a different id than `main`, however you will have to pass it as a second argument to the A11yDialog instance.
 See further down.
 -->
 <main id="main" aria-label="Content">
   <!--